ArticlesA Grandparents' Guide to Home Child-Proofing

 Feel free to ask a caregiver about any specific concerns.
 If you’re happy with the answers you get, you just may have found a great place for your child.

-Some parents may be concerned about SIDS occuring in a childcare setting.
+Some parents may be concerned about SIDS occurring in a childcare setting.
 Here are recommendations from the American Academy of Pediatrics on how to reduce the risk for sudden infant death syndrome (SIDS) and sleep-related deaths from birth to age 1:

 Get prenatal care.
 Routine prenatal care is critical for reducing the risk for SIDS.